 – Confirm who owns your data.

 – Require the cloud provider to return or destroy your data when the contract ends.

 – Note in which country the data will be stored and who will have legal access to it.
 If possible, ensure that your data can’t be transmitted outside your own country.
-At Summit Hosting, we have data centers in the U.S. and Canada – all of our Canadian cloud hosting clients’ data is stored in Canadian data centers and adhere to data sovereignty standards.
+At Summit Hosting, we have data centers in the U.S. and Canada – all of our Canadian cloud hosting clients’ data is stored in Canadian data centers and adheres to data sovereignty standards.

 2. Do a Security Check

 Here’s a tip that most businesses never consider.
 Did you know that you can negotiate audit rights?
 In other words, you might be able to write into the contract the right to drop in to visit the cloud provider’s data center.
 That might not be very practical if the data center is halfway across the world.
-But if it’s nearby, why not check it out for yourself and meet the engineers protecting your data in-person?
+But if it’s nearby, why not check it out for yourself and meet the engineers protecting your data in person?